-- 1. To estimate the number of animals harvested, number of participants, and number of days spent hunting (hunter-days) for small game species during the 2005-2006 hunting season. - 2.
-To estimate the number of furbearers trapped or shot and number of trappers/hunters during the 2005-06 furbearer seasons. - 3.
-To monitor long-term trends in harvest, number of hunters and trappers, hunter-days, and harvest per 100 hunter-days.
+- 1. To annually estimate the numbers of animals harvested, participants, and days spent hunting (hunter-days) for small game species. - 2.
+To annually estimate the numbers of furbearers harvested and trappers/hunters during the furbearer seasons.

+3. To monitor long-term trends in harvests, hunters and trappers numbers, hunter-days, and harvest per 100 hunter-days.